Intra-corporate transferee residence permit (Directive 2014/66/EU)

 Intra-EU mobility to a different EU country

-As an intra-corporate transferee you can also be transferred to a branch in a different EU country.
-This is called intra-EU mobility.
-There are two types of intra-EU mobility:
+As an intra-corporate transferee you can also be transferred to a branch in another EU country.
+This is known as intra-EU mobility.
+There are 2 types of intra-EU mobility:

-• Long-term mobility for a transfer of more than 90 out of 180 days.
-For this purpose your employer must apply for a separate residence permit in the other country.
+• Long-term mobility for a transfer of more than 90 days out of 180.
+Your employer must apply for a separate residence permit in the other country.

-For more information your employer can contact the immigration service in the country to which you will be transferred.
-Denmark and Ireland do not participate in this, so you cannot be transferred to these 2 countries under Directive 2014/66/EU.
+For more information, your employer can contact the immigration service in the country to which you will be transferred.
+Denmark and Ireland do not participate in this scheme, so you cannot be transferred to these 2 countries under Directive 2014/66/EU.

 Your Europe